Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 And when it comes to spin bikes, anything over 100 lb is usually heavy enough to ensure a stable frame.

-With that in mind, the SB900 comes with an assembled weight of 160 lb, making it one of the heaviest-duty bikes on the market.
+With that in mind, the SB900 comes with an assembled weight of 123 lb, making it one of the heaviest-duty bikes in this price range.

 The IC4 comes with an assembled weight of 106 lb, which isn’t bad considering there isn’t a huge console or anything.

-But looking at these numbers, it’s safe to say the SB900 is much heavier-duty than the IC4.
+But looking at these numbers, it’s safe to say the SB900 is heavier-duty than the IC4.

-And when comparing those weights, keep in mind there’s only an 8 lb difference between their flywheels…
+And when comparing those weights, keep in mind there’s only a 5 lb difference between their flywheels…

 When it comes to max weight limits, the IC4 comes with a 330 lb limit, while surprisingly the SB900 maxs out at 300 lb.